acailic/acailic.github.io/_notes/oca-chapter-4.md

 - The braces `{}` are required for methods, `try` blocks, and `catch` blocks even if there's only one statement inside.
-- If there're duplicate constant values in a `switch` statements, all the duplicate cases will raise a compile error.
+- If there're duplicate constant values in a `switch` statements, all the duplicate cases will raise a compile error.  a switch statement must have a body.
 - The `default` case executes only of no matching values are found.
 - an unreachable statement causes a compilation error.